Welcome to National Taiwan University Library 國立臺灣大學圖書館 (NTUL)!

 Keyword searching is the simplest way to start a search process.
 Suppose that you want to read a book which is given in lecture’s course notes:

-By using the free-text search box given in NTUL website directly and typing the title of the book “Freedom from Command and Control”, the bibliographic record of the book will be shown as below:
+By using the free-text search box given in Library’s Homepage directly and typing the title of the book “Freedom from Command and Control”, the bibliographic record of the book will be shown as below:

 2. Find an item when you have incomplete citation

-Sometimes, we might not recall the full name of the title, for example, we only know Terry L Martin has written a book and “gender stereotypes” is the keyword that we have in mind.
-At this moment, we use “Author” and “Title” to conduct a search simultaneously.
-Please click “Advanced search” in order to receive a complete searching capability.
+Sometimes, we might not be able to recall the full title, for example, we might only know Terry L. Martin has written a book and “gender stereotypes” is the keyword that we have in mind.
+For such occasion, we use “Author” and “Title” to conduct a search simultaneously.
+“Advanced Search” provides a more powerful searching capability.

-There are a variety of fields that represent different search options in library catalog.
-It is suggested that you use “Advanced Keyword Search” as it offers multiple fields to search and allows you to limit the search results by location, material type, language, publication year and publisher:
+There are a variety of fields and filters that represent different search options in library catalog.
+It is suggested that you use “Advanced Search” since it offers multiple filters to search and allows you to limit the search results by material type, language, publication year:

-For the details of searching and retrieving information, please refer to “Search Help”.
+For other details concerning searching and retrieving information, please refer to “Guide for NTU Library SLIM system“.

 3. Locating the library item

 If you want to find a journal accurately, it is suggested that you use “Keyword” or “Title” to search in “Advanced search” page.
-Select “Serial” in the drop-down menu:
+Select “Journals” in the drop-down menu:

 If the serial has both printed and electronic version, it will be displayed separately.

-For electronic serials, please note that different databases contain different volumes of the serial and may have a full-text delay for current issues.
+(1) For electronic journals, please note that different databases contain different volumes of the journal and may have a full-text delay for current issues.

-For printed serials, it is divided into “current issue” and “back-issue”.
-The location of current journal (現刊) and back-issue journal (過刊) is listed in “Shelf Loc”.
-The latest issue of the printed journal is put in “Current issue”.
-For the back issue, NTUL will bind it into a single bound volume.
-You can check out which volume of journal has arrived or is coming soon in NTUL by clicking “Latest received”.
+(2) Printed journals are divided into “current issue” and “back-issue.”
+The location of the current journal (現刊) and back-issue journal (過刊) is listed in “Note.”
+For the back issue, NTU Library will bind it into a single-bound volume.
+You can check out which volume of the journal has arrived or is coming soon.

 - Find a specific article from a particular serial or magazine

-Assume that you want to read an article within a serial and the following is the citation of the article:
+Assume that you want to read an article within a journal and the following is the citation of the article.
+There are 2 ways for you to obtain your required article, you could whether search (1) by article or (2) by journal.

 4. Searching a topic for writing reports or papers